 Lastly, do the same for the (Swap) partition.

-Once you have done all your manual partitions, an example below on how the partition tables look after you finished creating them.
+Once you have done all your manual partitions, an example below shows how the partition tables look after creating them.
 To save the changes, click on (Done) to proceed.

 After you click (Done), as the above step mentions, you will instantly see a pop-up prompting you to review the changes.
 This is just a quick extra check to make sure you haven’t made any mistakes, click on the (Accept Changes) button to proceed with creating the partitions for your Rocky Linux Installation.